notadeejay/rbc-training/data/Week 1 Day 2/06__Add Header__Exercise.md

 ![Marked up mock up](https://d3vv6lp55qjaqc.cloudfront.net/items/0X201f1m0L1i0W152s0Y/%5Bb3c8029b685fc4c5208dd46fa5cbde6e%5D_Image+2017-08-26+at+1.23.31+PM.png)

-If we break down the header section of our mockup, we see this `<header>` contains 3 main pieces
+If we break down the header section of our mockup, we see this `<header>` contains 3 main pieces:
 - A nav bar
-- A section for your name, and occupation
+- A section for your name and occupation
 - A photo

 ### Tasks:

-Each one of these 3 main pieces will be it's own HTML element:
+Each one of these 3 main pieces will be its own HTML element:

 - [ ] In your `index.html` file add a `<header>` tag
 - [ ] Add a nav bar to your header (the `nav` tag is a great choice for this).
 Inside of your nav: